cameronrw-nz/crusade-log/README.md

 ## Coming Soon

  - Enhancements to the Requisition Points spending
- - Removing Out of Actions no longer valid
  - Custom Battle Traits after a battle win

 ## Coming Later